Brushless DC motor controller BLD-50

 The controller BLD-50 is designed to control 3-phase brushless motors with Hall sensors.
 Maximum current of up to 50 A is suitable for medium and big size motors.

 The controller provides current limiting function to prevent motor overload and damage.
-Four-quadrant phase control allows stabilizing the motor speed for any combination of load and motor rotation directions.
 An external braking resistor can be connected for long-term braking and operation with high-inertial loads.

 The DC brushless motor controller BLD‑50 provides the following functions: